sarveshspbk-rgb/amazon-Inventory-Intelligence-Platform/README.md

 ## About

-Built by **Sarvesh Sawant** as a portfolio project during the MSc in Data Analytics at Dublin City University.
+Built by **Sarvesh Babu** as a portfolio project during the MSc in Data Analytics at Dublin City University.
 The goal was to demonstrate product thinking, UI design, and data storytelling — specifically how operational data and external signals can be combined to drive better business decisions in supply chain and inventory management.